 T1251

-With its soft lilac blooms, ‘Candy Prince’ resembles the iconic Parma Violet sweet.
+With its soft lilac blooms, Early Single ‘Candy Prince’ resembles the iconic Parma Violet sweet.
 Each dainty petal is finely etched with deeper purple feathering, enhanced by a backdrop of silver-green foliage.
 Unlike some of the more gregarious tulips, this variety has a demure, muted air and makes an excellent partner to stronger characters such as ‘Negrita’.

-Alone, the subtle, pale blooms of ‘Candy Prince’ bring a feeling of cool peace and tranquillity to borders and container displays.
+Alone, the subtle, pale blooms of tulip ‘Candy Prince’ bring a feeling of cool peace and tranquillity to borders and container displays.
 Despite its delicate looks, sturdy stems remain robust even in inclement weather.
 Be sure to snip a few stems to enjoy the calming, pastel shades indoors.

 -